Gricel-lee/EfficientPlanAdaptation/README.md

-# Efficient task planning adaptation under uncertainty
+# ARCH (Adaptive Robot–Human Collaboration using Hybrid Planning)

 ## Abstract

+ARCH is a framework for the synthesis of verified task plans, adaptation of plans after deployment, and the generation of adaptive plan explanations.

-A hybrid approach that effectively solves the task planning problem by decomposing it into two intertwined parts, starting with the identification of a feasible plan and followed by its uncertainty augmentation and verification yielding a set of Pareto optimal plans.
+ARCH uses a hybrid approach that effectively solves the task planning problem by decomposing it into two intertwined parts, starting with the identification of a feasible (deterministic) plans and followed by its uncertainty augmentation and verification yielding a set of Pareto optimal plans.
 To enhance its robustness, adaptation tactics are devised for the evolving system requirements and agent’s capabilities.
-We demonstrate our approach through an industrial case study involving workers and robots undertaking activities within a vineyard, showcasing the benefits of our hybrid approach both in the generation of feasible solutions and scalability compared to native planners.
+ARCH can generate explanations for a generated plan tailored to user preferences of tone, format and level of detail, as well as the user profile.

 ![image](https://github.com/Gricel-lee/EfficientPlanAdaptation/blob/arch-agriculture/assets/images/overview.jpg)